ebzzry/ebzzry.github.io/conkeror-bookmarks.md

 $ emem --version
 ```

-If it reports at least `emem-0.2.1`, then we're good to go.
+If it reports at least `emem-0.2.1`, then you're good to go.

 ## Extract the Data

-We need to have a way first to extract the data from a sqlite3
+You need to have a way first to extract the data from a sqlite3
 database, which Conkeror uses to store the bookmarks, among other
 things.
 Open your `~/.bashrc`, or whatever your shell uses, then
 append the following text.
 Replacing `profile.default` with the